-Don’t get me wrong, I love being a mom!
-However, it was not as easy or smooth as I thought it would be.
+Don’t get me wrong; I love being a mom!
+However, it was not as straightforward or smooth as I thought it would be.

-I had my worries and challenges (and I still do now and then), and one experience in particular almost broke me in two: the loss of your first (unborn) child.
-Nothing prepares you for that…
+I had my worries and challenges (and I still do now and then), and one experience in particular almost broke me in two.
+Nothing prepares you for the loss of your first child.

-It took me months to come back to reality, and I went on two trips with my husband just to get away from everything and barely talked to family and friends for months.
+It took me months to come back to reality, so I went on two trips with my husband to get away from everything.
+I barely talked to family and friends for months.

-Once I started to heal and came into my senses, I restarted life again with a scar inside that felt like a void whenever I thought of my angel baby.
+Once I started to heal and came into my senses, I restarted life again with a scar within.
+It felt like a void whenever I thought of my angel baby.

-On top of that, I started to feel so lonely, I didn’t have my friends where we lived: most of my friends and family are abroad.
+On top of that, I started to feel so lonely.
+I didn’t have my friends nearby: most of my friends and family are abroad.

 But what I struggled most was with expectations and identity.
 Let me elaborate this in the next paragraph.

-By any chance you are struggling with this also, maybe it could help you understand more about the why behind it and how to get over it.
+If by any chance you are struggling with this also, it might help you understand.
+It’ll help you find the why behind it and how to get over it.

-In those first years of our lives we shape the perception of family, and it’s also then where you might acquire some of these dreadful expectations (that are not our own!).
+In those first years of our lives, we shape the perception of family.
+It’s also when you might acquire some of these dreadful expectations (that are not our own!).

-An example of my own experience is that ‘Married women have to be always together with their husband’.
-Meaning that if I go out by myself, have a meal out without him or travel alone or with friends but without him..
+An example of my own experience is that ‘Married women have to be most of the times with their husband’.

 When I moved to Ireland and started working with families, it was a shock to my system to seeing the Irish doing the opposite.